Gorham Township, Fulton County, Ohio: Geography

 The village of Fayette is located in central Gorham Township.

 Name and history

 It is the only Gorham Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Attractions

-Harrison Lake State Park is a popular destination.
+Harrison Lake State Park is located in the township.

 Public services

 Public Schools

 Students from the township are served by the following public local school district: